Guide for Canadians Buying Property in Mexico

 Step 10 - Determine ongoing costs

-After buying the property, you will be responsible for ongoing property taxes (predial), maintenance, and any applicable homeowner association fees.
+After buying the property, you will be responsible for ongoing property taxes (predial), maintenance, and applicable homeowner association fees.

 How to plan the closing of the property in Mexico?